brson/brson.github.com/beer/_posts/2021-07-17-avery-apricot-sour.md

 It's a few Belgian beer styles that use them the most, including lambics and saisons.

-It must be challenging to control all these living things in a way that produces a delicious product, so that's some potential basis for appreciating sour ales, even when they are not so pleasant to drink.
+It must be challenging to control all these living things in a way that produces a palatable product, so that's some potential basis for appreciating sour ales, even when they are not so pleasant to drink.